igarrison/HDRWebVideoCreatorsGuide/README.md

 # What Is High Dynamic Range Video?

+Images with even higher dynamic ranges will be enabled through higher color bit depths + wider color gamuts + higher brightness levels + higher resolutions of HDR10 and other HDR standards.

 Dynamic range describes the ratio between the maximum and minimum measurable light intensities (black and white) and to have a higher dynamic range means being able to record or display more detail in the darkest and brightest parts of an image.

 <p align="center">